Speech Therapy Bubbles

 Advanced Language Goals

-Below are some great speech therapy bubbles ideas to use for children who are working on later developing concepts.
+Below are great speech therapy bubbles ideas to use for children working on later developing concepts.

 - Following Directions: Blow bubbles up in the air and then tell your child or student which ones to pop.
 I like to focus on spatial concepts here.
 For example, pop all the bubbles under the tree or pop the bubbles beside the door.